COLLABORATIONS

 Dying.

 Speaker at the first Dying. event in 2019 in Toronto.
-Key member of the Dying. collective that focuses on fostering continuous dialogue among diverse stakeholders- artists, educators, healthcare professionals, and the public.
-By integrating trauma-informed practices, innovating programming, and expanding accessibility, future iterations, starting with Dying.series 2025, will effectively engage audiences and promote meaningful conversations about life and death.
+Key member of the Dying. collective that focuses on fostering continuous dialogue among diverse stakeholders- artists, educators, healthcare professionals, & the public.
+By integrating trauma-informed practices, innovating programming, & expanding accessibility, future iterations, starting with Dying.series 2025, will effectively engage audiences & promote meaningful conversations about life & death.

 Dr. Saamdu Chetri

-Authored a chapter in the Handbook of Happiness, Reflections and Praxis from Around the World.
+Authored a chapter in the Handbook of Happiness, Reflections & Praxis from Around the World.
 Guided by Dr. Saamdu Chetri, fondly known as The Happiness Monk of Bhutan.

 (Chapter Title: A Multidisciplinary Approach to Understanding Wellbeing in Dying)